-The Test Options page displays when the wizard starts.
+The Options page displays when the wizard starts.

-Fields on the Test Options Page
+Fields on the Options Page

-This table describes the fields and options in the Test Options page.
+This table describes the fields and options in the Options page.

-Field / Box Description Package Select the package you are testing from the drop-down list.
+Field / Box Description Package Select the package to be checked for integrity errors.
 Status Displays the status of the selected package.
 Install date Displays the install date of the selected package.
 Include listing libraries Check this box to include listing libraries as part of the integrity validation.

-Update the fields in the Test Options page and press Finish to test the package.
+Update the fields in the ${\bf Options}$ page and press ${\bf Finish}$ to check the package for integrity.

-After the test operation is complete, the results are displayed in the Results page as shown below.
+After the integrity check operation is complete, the results are displayed in the Results page as shown below.